Privacy & Cookies Policy

 How to withdraw your consent

 Where we have asked for your consent, you may withdraw consent at any time, but this will not affect any processing that has already taken place.
-If you would like to see what consent preferences we hold for you, we would suggest that you first visit your marketing preferences page on the relevant Ocado Group website.

 You’re in control of your data – unsubscribing from our marketing communications